AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 neighborhoods of the independent variable x are displayed

-Display limit j : X ® Y between the topological spaces at the
+Limit of imaging j : X®Y between the topological spaces

 This topological definition is a generalization of the limits